Esri/geotrigger-python/README.rst

 Using the GeotriggerClient as an application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This method of using the ``GeotriggerClient`` is best for server-side
+This method of using the `GeotriggerClient` is for server-side apps, acting as
-applications, or any client-side application where you don't mind giving
-total access to your application to the user.
+the sole owner of your ArcGIS application.

 Before continuing, you'll need to find the ``client_id`` and
-``client_secret`` for your application on the `ArcGIS for
+``client_secret`` for your ArcGIS application on the `ArcGIS for
 Developers <https://developers.arcgis.com/en/applications/>`__ site.
 You'll find them in the *API Access* section of your applications
 details.